A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Introduction

 \subsection{Contributions}

-The above-described state-of-the-art show that most of the existing results on the data-driven design of safety preserving control architectures neglect the tracking performance degradation problem under cyber-attacks.
-In particular, to the best of the author’s knowledge, the problem of preserving the safety and tracking performance of a constrained CPS from a collection of noisy input-state trajectories has not yet been explored in the literature.
-Consequently, this paper goes in the direction of filling the existing gap, developing a solution that tries to minimize, whenever possible and in a data-driven fashion, the tracking performance loss under cyber-attacks.
-In particular, we here extend the model-based solution in \cite{gheitasi2022worst} and \cite{attar2024safety} to develop a novel data-driven control architecture that is capable of preserving the safety of the plant while minimizing, whenever possible, the tracking performance loss due to cyber-attacks on the communication channels.
-The main contributions of this work can be summarized as follows: \begin{itemize} \item Unlike the approach in \cite{gheitasi2021safety}, the proposed solution is entirely data-driven. \item To the best of the author's knowledge, existing data-driven solutions only focus on preserving the safety of the plant (see, e.g., \cite{attar2024safety, escudero2023safety, wabersich2021predictive}).
-On the other hand, the here proposed solution ensures safety while it minimizes, whenever possible, the tracking performance loss during attack scenarios. \item Differently from \cite{gheitasi2022worst}, we here do not assume that attacks can be detected without delay (i.e., by using authenticated communication channels).
-Consequently, a more general setup that considers attack detection delays is developed. \end{itemize}
+The above-described state-of-the-art show that most of the existing results on the data-driven design of safety-preserving control architectures neglect the tracking performance degradation problem under False Data Injection (FDI) attacks and, to the best of the author's knowledge, such a problem has not yet been explored in the literature.
+Consequently, this paper goes in the direction of filling the existing gap, developing a solution that tries to minimize, whenever possible and in a data-driven fashion, the tracking performance loss under cyber-attacks. {In particular, we here develop a control architecture that leverages the data-driven results developed in \cite{alanwar2021data, de2019formulas} to extend the model-based solution in \cite{gheitasi2022worst} and \cite{attar2024safety} to develop a novel data-driven control architecture that is capable of preserving the safety of the plant while minimizing, whenever possible, the tracking performance loss due to cyber-attacks on the communication channels.
+Consequently, the main novelty lies in integrating different data-driven modules (namely safety verification, emergency controller, and tracking supervisor) into a unified worst-case framework/architecture that preserves safety while reducing tracking degradation under arbitrary FDI attacks.
+With respect to the existing state-of-the-art, the main contributions of this work can be summarized as follows:} \begin{itemize} \item {While the contributions in \cite{gao2022resilient,liu2022data} focus on safety and resilience under DoS attacks of finite time and frequency, we here deal with unconstrained FDI attacks that can affect both measurement and actuation channels with arbitrary duration and frequency.} \item {Existing data-driven solutions under FDI attacks mainly focus on preserving the plant's safety; see, e.g., \cite{escudero2023safety, attar2024safety, wabersich2021predictive}.
+On the other hand, to the best of the authors' knowledge, the proposed solution defines one of the first data-driven approaches capable of ensuring safety while explicitly minimizing the tracking performance loss during FDI attacks.} \item Differently from \cite{gheitasi2022worst}, we do not require that attacks be detected instantaneously.
+Consequently, a more general setup that considers attack detection delays is developed. {Technically, this leads to a new formulation of the robust state predictions performed by the tracking supervisor module, which allows supervised open-loop tracking from the last reliable measurement until such an operation is no longer deemed safe or beneficial for tracking.} \item The proposed data-driven emergency controller makes use of data-driven robust backward reachable sets, whose computation is not available in \cite{alanwar2021data}.
+Moreover, differently from \cite{gheitasi2021safety}, robust backward reachable sets are not model-based and are defined on an augmented state-space description that addresses computational issues specific to the data-driven formulation (not of concern in \cite{gheitasi2021safety}). \item The proposed emergency controller extends the data-driven predictive controller introduced in \cite{attar2023data}.
+Particularly, unlike \cite{attar2023data}, this work incorporates the design of $L$ Voronoi partitions of $\mathcal{X}_{\eta}$, state feedback controllers with associated RCI regions, and a family of ROSC sets.
+These enhancements aim to mitigate the tracking performance loss compared to the method presented in \cite{attar2024safety}. \end{itemize}